signalapp/Signal-iOS/BUILDING.md

 # Building

-We typically develop against the latest stable version of Xcode.
+We typically develop against the latest stable version of Xcode on the latest OS.

 ## 1. Clone